jayjay-w/jayjay-w/README.md

 I am Joseph (Jay), a software engineer with over 10 years experience.
 I have worked with many technologies over the years, but most recently I have been focused on **Ruby and Rails** and **ReactJS**.

-#### More about me:

-- 🌱 I’m currently learning NextJS
-- 👯 I’m looking to collaborate on any cool open source Ruby on Rails projects
-- 💬 Ask me about *Kenya* 🇰🇪...

 ### 🔥 My Stats:

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=jayjay-w)](https://git.io/streak-stats)